AaronCodesPython/DailyCodeforce/README.md

 - **Runs locally**: To ensure that your data is not misused, everything runs and is stored locally, except for an API call to codeforces.com
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## Usage

-Here's a quick guide on how to use Codeforce Daily:

 #### Windows:
-The .exe file is located at app/build/windows/runner/Release/Codeforce Daily.exe
+The .exe file is located at executables\windows\runner\Release\CodeforceDaily.exe
 #### MacOS:
 The file is located under
 1. Start the application.